- Tour Plan

 Birding Journey, from the Andes to the Lowland Amazon

-Our Manu Birdwatching Tour 8 days is designed to discover the richness of the Manu avian diversity that shelters a great diversity of birds and endemism significantly contributing to the mega diversity.
-The Manu road its vertical transect from the high mountain to the rainforest where the species is most frequently reported at the transitional habitats that differ drastically in elevation.
+Our Manu Birdwatching Tour 8 days is designed to discover the richness of the Manu Avian diversity.
+Sheltering a vast amount of birds and endemism.
+This significantly contributes to this ever growing and these mega diverse lands.
+The Manu road is a vertical transect from the high mountains to lowland rainforest.
+Bird activity here is incredible.
+This is without a doubt a Birding hotspot, here you can visit the most species of bird.
+Due to these transitional habitats that differ drastically in elevation and environment.

-Some other days will be spent searching for birds at the Lowland Rainforest, observing birds from a canopy tower, paddling a catamaran while exploring oxbow lakes, motorized boat journeys and the tour finalizes at one of the spectacles of the rainforest visiting the Macaw Clay Lick at Banquillo and exiting optionally via Trans-Amazonian Road to Puerto Maldonado.
+Therefore, an incredible week will be spent here in Manu.
+Search for birds at the Lowland Rainforest.
+Observe birds from a canopy tower.
+With a real bird’s eye view.
+Paddle a catamaran while exploring oxbow lakes.
+Not to mention the motorised boat journeys down river.
+Ending with a bang, finally the tour will take you to one of the richest spectacles of the rainforest.
+Visiting the Macaw Clay Lick at Banquillo.
+Optionally exiting via Trans-Amazonian Road to Puerto Maldonado.

 Habitats Covered in Manu Birdwatching Tours